Daylight saving time ends this weekend: Don’t let ‘fall back’ lure you into depression

 British Columbia, Canada, has said it would adopt permanent daylight saving time if the rest of the West Coast did.

 But time has run out to make that happen this year.
-So, be sure to set your clocks back an hour on Sunday morning, and try to spend the extra hour sleeping or enjoying the mostly sunny weather, rather than doomscrolling.
+So, be sure to set your clocks back an hour on Sunday morning, and try to spend the extra hour sleeping, meditating, exercising, enjoying the mostly sunny weather — whatever would bring you joy.
+Just don’t spend it doomscrolling.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.